PPHS Service Corps

-Service to society is a core mission of the Center for Public Health Initiatives (CPHI, the Master of Public Health (MPH) Program and the University of Pennsylvania.
-As part of this mission, CPHI in partnership with the Penn Public Health Society (PPHS) of the MPH program are launching the MPH Community Service Fellows program for current MPH students interested in enhancing their MPH education by participating in service activities.
-Fellows work closely with CPHI and the MPH program to enhance and execute community service activities.
-Fellows will participate in short to longer term projects with both outside organizations and within UPenn.
+Service to society is a core mission of the Center for Public Health Initiatives (CPHI), the Master of Public Health (MPH) Program at the University of Pennsylvania.
+As part of this mission, CPHI and the MPH program have launched the PPHS Service Corps (formerly Community Service Fellows) for current MPH students interested in enhancing their education and training by participating in service activities.

-Through expanding community partnerships, Community Service Fellows are committed to addressing community needs, fostering strong relationships, and sustaining health improvements.
+Mission Statement: Through expanding community partnerships, the PPHS Service Corp is committed to addressing community needs, fostering strong relationships, and sustaining health improvements.

 How We Accomplish This: We achieve our mission by participating in direct service and civic engagement projects for a minimum of 50 hours per member within the 2017-2018 year (in addition to the 125 fieldwork hour requirement for the MPH program).